 Tip: When buying a new construction home with a warranty, make sure to read all paperwork thoroughly.
 There may be actions required on your part.
 Failing to perform said actions could give your builder an excuse to deny service under the warranty.

 Tip: If you feel your builder is stringing you along, don’t get an outside contractor or you may give the builder reason to rescind your warranty benefits.
 If your builder cannot be reached, seek legal counsel.

 Looking for a reliable home inspector in the Dallas Fort Worth area?
-Thomas Engineering Consultants is well-known for fast, accurate, and reliable home inspections and engineering reports in the DFW metroplex.
+Thomas Engineering Consultants and TEC Inspection Services are well-known for fast, accurate, and reliable home inspections and engineering reports in the DFW metroplex.

 Call 817-576-1973 or fill out the form below to schedule a home inspection.